ChasinSpin/SkyPilot/receiptsAndDonations/ReceiptsAndDonations.md

 Additional to this phase is the flat panel which has already been purchased via club donations, when it was on discount at Christmas.

-## Phase 4 - Add Accessibility and Outreach, Cold Weather Tours, Widefield Astrophotography
+## Phase 4 - Add Accessibility and Outreach, Cold Weather Tours, Widefield Astrophotography (Completed)

 The astrograph will be piggybacked on the C14 and provides widefield capability for imaging at 264mm focal length and f/4.8.